Home

 In most five to seven year periods, the returns of stocks and shares has comfortably beaten inflation in the major markets and economies.
 But, as is always repeated, past performance is not necessarily a guide to the future.

 There have been incredible short term fluctuations in capital values.
-However, the income stream from dividends has proved to be relatively stable.
+It is this volatility that prompts advisers and writers everywhere to mention the 'medium term' as a minimum holding period.
+The income stream from dividends has, however, proved to be relatively stable.

-The suitability of stock investment is very low for people with a short time scale and those who cannot afford to see their investment lose value - even if only on a temporary basis.
+Therefore, the suitability of stock investment is very low for people with a short time scale and those who cannot afford to see their investment lose value - even if only on a temporary basis.
 Direct investment in companies on the stock market can be very risky.
-Is the stock market for beginners ?
-And more importantly, is the stock market for you?
-Click here for some sound advice for beginners .

 General financial planning principles recommend that any individual uses spare money for other things before making direct equity investments.
 For example, it is important that an emergency fund be made and held in a cash account should there be a short term requirement for money.